Architecture

 Code Injection

 Orchestrion drives code injection using a process similar to classical Aspect-oriented Programming (AoP) (see Aspects).
-These combine a Join Point (where code needs to be modified) with one or more Advices (what modifications need to be made).
+These combine a Join Point (where code needs to be modified) with one or more Advice (what modifications need to be made).

 The injector performs a depth-first traversal of the entire Abstract Syntax Trees (ASTs), evaluates every applicable join point on each node; and applies the configured advice where join points match.